jar-b/terraform-provider-awsipranges/README.md

 Terraform provider for working with public AWS IP range data.

-This provider offers the same functionality as the [`aws_ip_ranges` data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ip_ranges) in the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest), but with some marginal benefits such as a smaller binary size and optional caching to improve performance.
+This provider offers the same functionality as the [`aws_ip_ranges` data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ip_ranges) in the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest), but with some marginal benefits such as a smaller binary size and optional caching to reduce or eliminate network latency.

 ## Requirements